himadric/graphql-wrapper-epib2bcommerce/README.md

 ```
 To run the application in VS Code, start a terminal and run the command 'npm run dev'.
 You can now open the GraphQL Playground in http://localhost:4000.

+### Running the application in Heroku
+Follow the below steps to deploy and run the application in Heroku
+* Clone the repository
+* Create an account in [Heroku](https://Heroku.com) if you do not have it already
+* Download [Heroku Cli](https://devcenter.heroku.com/articles/heroku-cli) if you do not have it already
+* Open the application in VS Code
+* Login to Heroku (command: heroku login).
+It will open up the browser for you to login
+*